ssssam/omnibus-codethink-toolchain/README.md

 ### Optional stuff

-You can change the number of parallel workers by adding `workers:2` to the --override parameter (which is a comma-separated list)
+You can change the number of parallel workers by adding `workers:2` to the --override parameter (which is a semicolon-separated list)